 In 1964, Caroline fell off the pony and broke her wrist.
 The injury wasn’t discovered until her mom noticed a lump and doctors took X-rays.

-Caroline had two other ponies, Tex and Leprechaun.
+Caroline had another pony, Tex.
 She also had a famous dog named Pushinka, given to her by the head of the Soviet Union, Nikita Khrushchev.

 L gatti says